-116 See, e.g., Ronald J. Gilson & Reiner Kraakman, Reinventing the Outside Director: An Agenda for Institutional Investors, 43 STAN.
-L. REV. 863, 867 (1990-1991) ("indexed institutional investors should seek a corporate governance system that ... can improve the performance of all companies.").
+112 See, e.g., Ronald J. Gilson & Reiner Kraakman, Reinventing the Outside Director: An Agenda for Institutional Investors, 43 STAN.
+L. REV. 863, 867 (1990-1991) ("indexed institutional investors should seek a corporate governance system that ... can improve the

-This Section provides empirical evidence about two key ways in which institutional investors can seek to influence legal rules regarding public companies: by commenting on SEC proposed rules regarding corporate governance, and by filing amicus curiae briefs in significant precedential litigation in this field.
-We find that the Big Three have had very little participation in either of these activities, and we explain that this finding is consistent with our incentive analysis.
+In this Section we provide empirical evidence about two key ways in which institutional investors can seek to influence legal rules regarding public companies: by commenting on SEC proposed rules regarding corporate governance, and by filing amicus curiae briefs in significant precedential litigation in this field.
+We find that the Big Three have participated very little in either of these activities, and we explain that this finding is consistent with our incentive analysis.

-Comment Letters on Proposed SEC Rules.
-By submitting comments on proposed SEC rules, commenters have an opportunity to influence SEC rulemaking.
-Under the no-agency-costs view, the Big Three, holding more than 20% of corporate equities in the marketplace, should be expected to be active participants and frequently express their views on proposed SEC rules.
-Clearly, when a Big Three manager views a proposed SEC rule as desirable or undesirable, submitting a comment could contribute to achieving value increases in portfolio companies or avoiding value decreases.
-Furthermore, even if the index fund manager views a proposed rule as practically insignificant for investor interests, expressing this view could still benefit the manager's beneficial investors by directing the SEC's limited resources and attention to changes that have more potential to benefit investors.
+By submitting comments on proposed SEC rules, commenters can influence SEC rulemaking.
+Under the value-maximization view, since the Big Three hold more than 20% of corporate equities, they should be expected to frequently express their views on proposed SEC rules.
+Clearly, when a Big Three manager views a proposed SEC rule as desirable or undesirable, submitting a comment would help increase the value of portfolio companies, or avoid value decreases.
+Furthermore, even if the index fund manager viewed a proposed rule as practically insignificant for investor interests, expressing this view could still benefit the manager's beneficial investors by directing the SEC's limited resources and attention to changes with greater potential to benefit investors.

-We hand-collected and reviewed the comment on all SEC proposed rules regarding corporate governance (80) from the SEC website.
-As Table 10 indicates,118 each of the Big Three submitted comments on only one or two of the 20 proposed rules that attracted the most comments.
-By comparison, the largest two asset owners, CalPERS and CalSTRS, whose assets are largely indexed but very small compared to those managed by the Big Three, submitted comments on 7 (CalPERS) and 11 (CalSTRS) proposed rules.
+We hand-collected (from the SEC website) and reviewed all comments on SEC proposed rules regarding corporate governance (80 proposed rules in total).
+As Table 9 indicates, each of the Big Three submitted comments on only one or two of the 20 proposed rules that attracted the most comments.
+114 By comparison, the largest two asset owners, CalPERS and CalSTRS, whose assets are largely indexed but very small compared to those managed by the Big Three, submitted comments on 7 (CalPERS) and 11 (CalSTRS) proposed rules.

 A similar picture emerges when we examine the larger set of proposed rules that received relatively less attention.
-Of those 60 proposed rules, each of the Big Three submitted comments with respect to no more than four (less than 10%).
+Of those 60 proposed rules, each of the Big Three submitted comments with respect to no more than four rules (less than 10%).
 In contrast, CalPERS and CalSTRS submitted comments with respect to between 8 and 16 rules.